srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 sudo addgroup marketing
 ```

 Step 3.2.
-Create a master user: The whole idea behind creating a master user is that while colleagues and peers will join or leave us, the "master user" would remain to own all shared files.
+Create a master user: The whole idea behind creating a master user is that while colleagues and peers will join or leave us, the "master user" would remain to own all the shared files.

 ```
 sudo adduser master